-Spiro explores the connection between weightlifting, folk dance and daily life as a new celebratory ritual for understanding the relationship between the artist and her parents, as well as the present and the past.
+Spiro explores the connection between strength, weightlifting and daily life as a new celebratory ritual for understanding the relationship between the artist and her parents, as well as the present and the past.
 By experimenting with indeterminate methods, Spiro wants the viewer to access the otherwise inaccessible spaces.
 Her works are based on Freudian and Piagetian behavioral concepts: visions that reflect psycho-analysis, behavioral psychology, and a sensation of indisputability, combined with details of odd, eccentric, absurd, totemic and humoristic elements.
 By questioning where one is and the concept of movement, Spiro investigate the manipulation of lifting objects overhead and it's effects.

 Spiro received her MFA from the School of the Museum of Fine Arts and Tufts University.
 She also received the Museum Studies Certificate from Tufts University in 2015.
-She has a BA from The College of the Holy Cross in Studio Art and Psychology with an Asian Studies Concentration.
+She has a BA from the College of the Holy Cross in Studio Art and Psychology with an Asian Studies Concentration.
 In 2015, Spiro was awarded the Graduate Student Travel Grant by Tufts University, and was also selected as one of five artists for the New England Media Symposium on the panel "Gender, Technology and Media: Hypothetical Schematics” at Emerson College.
 In 2014, Spiro was appointed as the MFA Graduate representative for Exhibitions at the SMFA.
 Spiro was a visiting artist and guest lecturer at the College of the Holy Cross in 2014.